-The Texas Attorney General's office has taken the position that the Texas Constitution does not allow ad valorem tax revenues to be used for economic development purposes.
-Unless there is a change in the current interpretation of the law, all economic development bonds issued by the District will be payable from HOT revenues only since sales and use taxes is not expected to be available.
+(1) The Texas Attorney General's office has taken the position that the Texas Constitution does not allow ad valorem tax revenues to be used for economic development purposes.
+Unless there is a change in the current interpretation of the law, all economic development bonds issued by the District will be payable from HOT and Sales and Use Tax revenues.